projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 - Identical mapping (ACRN hypervisor memory could be relocatable in the future)
-- Map all memory regions with UNCACHED type
+- Map all the address space with UNCACHED type, read/write, user and execute-disable access right
+- Remap [0, low32_max_ram) regions to WRITE-BACK type
-- Remap RAM regions to WRITE-BACK type
+- Remap [4G, high64_max_ram) regions to WRITE-BACK type
+- set the paging-structure entries' U/S flag to supervisor-mode for hypervisor owned memroy
+  (exclude the memory reserve for trusty)
+- remove 'NX' bit for pages that contain hv code section

 .. figure:: images/mem-image69.png
    :align: center